clubedaentrega/lift-it/README.md

 Action name, like `'item/create'`.
 This is the relative path to the target folder, without the trailing `'.js'`.

 ### action.filters
+An array of filters, executed before the action handler.
+This is used by plugins.

+### action.postFilters
-An array of filters.
+An array of post filters, executed after the action handler.
 This is used by plugins.

 ### action.module
 The result of `require`-ing the file. `action.module.handler` is the handler for this action.